Xilinx/defect-detect/README.md

    1) Install the SoM sdk.sh to the path you choose or default.
 Suppose SDKPATH.
    2) Run "./build.sh ${SDKPATH}" to build the application.
-   3) The build process in 2) will produce a rpm package SoMApp-1.0.1-1.aarch64.rpm under build/, upload to the board, and run "rmp -ivh --force ./DefectDetect-1.0.1-1.aarch64.rpm" to update install.
+   3) The build process in 2) will produce a rpm package DefectDetect-1.0.1-1.aarch64.rpm under build/, upload to the board, go to the board where rpm resides and run "rpm -ivh --force ./DefectDetect-1.0.1-1.aarch64.rpm" to install updates.

 # File structure